logo

-You could try classifying the different types of French cheese in several fashions.
-You might go on the region of origin, type of milk used, or fat content.
+You might try classifying the different types of French cheese in several ways.
+You could use the region of origin, the type of milk, or perhaps the fat content.
+But, course, France has its own system.

-In France, cheese is traditionally grouped into eight categories, known as les huit familles de fromage.
-They need a lot of categories because there are a lot of cheeses.
-It is said that there are so many different types of French cheese that even if you ate a different one each day, you still wouldn't have tasted all of them after a year!
+Known as les huit familles de fromage, or eight families of cheese, this system of classification is based roughly on some key characteristics of the cheese.
+They need all eight families, because there are a lot of different cheeses in France.
+It is said that there are so many different types of French cheese that even if you ate a new one each day, it would take you more than a year to try all of them!

 With all of these varieties, there is a lot you could learn about French cheese, but the most important thing is to pull up a chair and start tasting.
 Here is an introduction to the eight families to get you started.